naorz/mac-setup/readme.md

     │   ├── install.sh
     │   ├── export.sh
     │   ├── import.sh
+    |   ├── tools.sh
     │   └── help.sh
     ├── config/
     │   └── tools.json
     └── state/
 ```

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.